hmz1990/OpenWRT-Galileo-gen2/README.md

 OpenWRT-Galileo
 ===============

-OpenWRT for Intel Galileo Board
+OpenWRT for Intel Galileo Version 2 Board

 running "make V=99 " will build your firmware